Our verdict

 Good grip in the Solimar

-An expert was worried about the grip, because, unlike many other shoes, there’s quite a lot of exposed foam and not much rubber.
-But eventually, the outsole “got the job done” on the road.
+We were worried about the grip, because, unlike many other shoes, there’s quite a lot of exposed foam and not much rubber.
+But eventually, the outsole got the job done on the road.

-This was confirmed by another runner who found it good even on wet, despite sporting a harder-than-average rubber.
+We found it good enough even on wet, despite sporting a harder-than-average rubber.

 Solimar is wallet-friendly